cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/ingress-to-gateway.rst

 - Cluster Operators are responsible for the administration of a cluster.
 - Application Developers are responsible for defining application configuration and service composition.

-By deconstructing the Ingress API into several Gateway API objects, personas gain the access and privileges that their responsibilities require.
+By deconstructing the Ingress API into several Gateway API objects, personas gain the specific access and privileges that their responsibilities require.

 For example, application developers in a specific team could be assigned permissions to create Route objects in a specified namespace without also gaining permissions to modify the Gateway configuration or edit Route objects in namespaces other than theirs.